Complaint Process

 Watch the video tutorial NSCCT Complaints

-Prior to an investigation, the Complaints Committee may decide to dismiss the complaint if one or more of the following apply:
+The Complaints Committee may decide to dismiss the complaint if one or more of the following apply:

 - The College does not have the legal authority to consider the complaint

-- The complaint is not a matter of professional misconduct, incapacity, incompetence or conduct unbecoming the profession
+- The complaint is not a matter of professional misconduct, incapacity, incompetence or conduct unbecoming the profession.

-- The complaint is not substantiated by the evidence available to the Committee
+5.1 Dismiss the complaint if the complaint is not verified by the evidence available to the Committee;

-5.2 Informally resolve the complaint
+5.2 Informally resolve the complaint;

 5.3 Consider a proposed Settlement Agreement, and: